GrumpyRobot21/GrumpyRobot21/README.md

 - 👋 Hi, I’m @GrumpyRobot21
-- 👀 I’m interested in learning to Code and change my carreer
+- 👀 I’m interested in learning to Code and change my career
-- 🌱 I’m currently learning HTML/CSS/JAVASCRIPT plus learning abourt Agile, AWS and LAMPstack.
+- 🌱 I’m currently learning HTML/CSS/JAVASCRIPT plus learning abourt Agile, AWS, Node.js and LAMPstack.
 Just to begin with....
 - 💞️ I’m looking to collaborate on anything and everything where I am able to ask questions and learn stuff.
 - 📫 How to reach me